Skip to Content

 The purpose of honing steel is not to remove material from the knife’s cutting edge but rather to straighten a rolled-over edge or an edge that is out of alignment with the knife

-This process is the same intention as the self-sharpening function in the storage block.
+This process has the same intention as the self-sharpening function in the storage block.
 The cutting edge is re-aligned and polished to restore sharpness.
 Some self-sharpening systems with carbide or diamond abrasives will remove small amounts of material from the cutting edge, but ceramic abrasives will remove less material from the knife.

 Self-sharpening knives will still need to be sharpened periodically in the same way the standard knives will need sharpening.
 However, the continuous honing of the edge of these knives reduces the frequency with which they need sharpening.

 TIP: Not all knives can hold a sharp edge and stay sharp for a long time.
-Check out the best edge holding knives in the article below:
+Check out the best edge-holding knives in the article below:

 These 3 Kitchen Knives Hold the Best Edge (You Should Try)